The Financial Technology Law Review: Belgium

 - the General Data Protection Regulation (GDPR).

-Recently, Belgium has also adopted new legislation targeting alternative funding platforms, which is of particular relevance to crowdfunding platforms.
+In addition, Belgium has adopted legislation targeting alternative funding platforms, which is of particular relevance to crowdfunding platforms.
+As of 10 November 2021, the first regulation on crowdfunding services on a European level will enter into force.3

 While the regulatory financial services framework may prove to be quite overwhelming for new and sometimes inexperienced market participants, various initiatives have been taken to guide fintech companies through this jungle of regulations.